estherwasatester/cloud-hackathons/hacks/genai-monitoring/README.md

 Welcome to the Movie Guru team!
 In your role as a Site Reliability Engineer on this team, you will work through the challenges to ensure that the app is reliable and performant.
 Your first task is to get the application running smoothly in your local environment.
 You'll set up your development environment using the Cloud Shell editor and interact with the initial version of the Movie Guru application, ensuring a stable starting point for the system.

-### Step 1: Firebase setup

-To use Firebase Genkit and Genkit Monitoring, you'll need to set up a web app in Firebase.

-- Go to the **Firebase Console** and create a new Firebase Web App in the _existing_ project.

-### Step 2: Clone the Repository and set the environment variables
+### Step 1: Clone the Repository and set the environment variables

 > **Note**: _All_ participants will need to do Step 2 in their own environments.